paulbradish/awesome-digital-marketing/README.md

 ## Social Media

+### Social Best Practices
+- [2023 Social Media Image Sizes for All Networks](https://blog.hootsuite.com/social-media-image-sizes-guide/) - The most recent image size specifications for different social media networks, including Instagram, Twitter, Facebook, LinkedIn, and more.
+- [How Often to Post to Social Media in 2023](https://blog.hootsuite.com/how-often-to-post-on-social-media/) - The answer to "how often to post to social media" varies by platform.
+But it will also require some testing on your own accounts.
+- [How to Use Hashtags in 2023: A Guide for Every Network](https://blog.hootsuite.com/how-to-use-hashtags/) - Do you know how to use hashtags?
+How about how not to use hashtags?
+Read on for all the DOs and DON'Ts before you get started.

 ### Social Listening
 - [Google Alerts](https://www.google.com/alerts) - Monitor the web for interesting new content.
 - [SparkToro](https://sparktoro.com/) - Crawls public profiles on social media so you can quickly learn where your audience is and how to reach them.